yahoo/validatar/README.md

 Functional testing framework for Big Data pipelines.
 Currently support querying pipeline results through Hive (HiveServer2) and Pig (PigServer).

-Validatar is currently compiled against *Hive-0.13* and *Pig-0.14*.
+Validatar is currently compiled against *Pig-0.14*.
 Running against an older or newer version may result in issues if interfaces have changed.
 These are relatively minor from experience and can be fixed with relatively minor fixes to engine code.

 ## How to build Validatar